gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

   making it unfalsifiable.)
 - "Well, I don't have that problem."

-Al looked for functioning apps built by non-developers using AI alone, the thing all the breathless blog posts promise.
+Al looked for functioning apps built by non-developers using AI alone, the thing the breathless blog posts promise.
 He found maybe half a dozen that were installable and usable.
 The best was a poker-themed match-3 game, made by someone with web development experience who spent two weeks refining it.
 The rest were minimal or uninstallable.

 He also flagged the legal reality: the terms of service of major AI products disclaim liability even for foreseeable